AbassAdeyemi/cashflow-wallet/README.md

 - **_Profitability:_** The wallet achieves profitability by charging a fixed amount on each transaction.
-Users are required to fund their wallets with a certain amount of money that is enough to pay for the transaction fees before attempting to request for quotes, although, actual fee is deducted when a user proceeds to create an order.
+Users are required to fund their wallets with a certain amount of money that is enough to pay for the transaction fees before attempting to proceed to create an order.
 The fee collection is achieved through a blockchain integration and using a stablecoin known as USDC.
 Due to the timeline and scope of the project, the actual blockchain integration is not currently available in the app but there is a fund wallet button on the dashboard that simulates the adding of funds.